RangerRick/CruiseMonkey/README.markdown

 Opening an Issue (Bug or Enhancement)
 -------------------------------------

+* Twit-Arr: If you're having account issues, please speak with Kvort\_the\_Duck on the JoCo forums, or post to his [twit-arr thread here](http://www.jonathancoulton.com/forums/index.php?p=/discussion/1940/twitt-arrrr).
+If you have found a bug or have an enhancement request for twit-arr, report it at the [Twit-Arr github page](https://github.com/walkeriniraq/twitarr/issues).
+You will need to create a GitHub account to do so.
-Bugs and enhancement requests can be reported at the [CruiseMonkey github page](https://github.com/RangerRick/CruiseMonkey/issues).
+* CruiseMonkey: Bugs and enhancement requests can be reported at the [CruiseMonkey github page](https://github.com/RangerRick/CruiseMonkey/issues).
 You will need to create a GitHub account to do so.

 Contact
 =======